eclipsesource/tabris-js-template-app/README.md

 # About

-This repo serves as a starter / example for Tabris.js applications.
+This repo serves as a template for starting a Tabris.js application.
-The same UI can accept different datasources and configurations, this repo has 7 apps in 1 codebase:
+The same UI can accept different data sources and configurations, this repo has 7 apps in 1 codebase:

 *  rss,
 *  rss_showcase,